yescolaa/Webpage-account-password-management-system/README.md

 # description of the project:
 A webpage system that users can create account, password, username and email.
 They can also change the password, name and email after they log in.

+# functions:
+1. Sign up: (1) create account, password, email and name.
+(2)No Chinese space or symbols are allowed in acoount and password.
+(3) You can't sign up the same account.
+2. Log in :

 # list of member: